openconfig/public/release/authorization/README.md

 request for the configuration tree may traverse all of the tree and subtrees.
 For portions of the tree for which the user has no access no data will be returned.
-A WRITE request which attempts to write to a denied gNMI path or element will return an error to the caller.
+A WRITE request which attempts to write to a denied gNMI path or element will return a "Permission Denied" error to the caller.

 [gNMI paths](https://github.com/openconfig/reference/blob/master/rpc/gnmi/gnmi-specification.md#222-paths)
 are hierarchical, and rooted at a defined "origin". gNMOpenConfigI may contain paths